All Genders Course;

 The study of health in a global context is one of the fastest growing college majors, and global health is one of the major challenges of our time.
 This interdisciplinary, project-based course introduces students to the complex political, economic, and medical forces that impact the health inequity and expected lifespan of various human populations.
-Students explore health care disparities, infant mortality, epidemiology, infectious disease transmission and prevention, health care reform, and global health initiatives.
+Students explore health care disparities, infant mortality, epidemiology, infectious disease transmission and prevention, health care reform and global health initiatives.
 By the end of this course, students will understand the multifaceted challenges that organizations like the World Health Organization and Centers for Disease Control and Prevention are trying to solve.

-Students wishing to pursue a global health research or design project in Semester II may enroll in the Research/Design Seminar.
-For students continuing into Semester II, the course shifts into personalized, project-based work, where students engage in deep, sustained inquiry, authentic and iterative research, critical analysis, and rigorous reflection, revision, and assessment as they journey through a self-designed, long-term research or design project on the topic of their choosing.
-Guided by their One Schoolhouse teacher, students pursue individual study/self-assessment or collaborative seminar/peer-review.
-Pathway options from which students might choose include:
+Students wishing to pursue a global health project may enroll in the course for the full year.
+For students continuing into Semester II, the course shifts into personalized, project-based work, where students engage in deep, sustained inquiry, authentic and iterative research, critical analysis, and rigorous reflection, revision, and assessment as they journey through a self-designed, long-term activism, design, or research project on the topic of their choosing.
+Guided by a One Schoolhouse teacher, students pursue individual study/self-assessment or collaborative seminar/peer-review.
+Pathway options from which students choose include:

 - Spring Activism Seminar: In this seminar, students identify a need and create a plan to effect economic, environmental, political, or social change in a target community.
 Utilizing a social science approach to research and evaluation, students are guided through the process of planning the deployment of a novel idea and identifying markers of success.
 Students may create a strategic plan for a club or non-profit or design an artistic product in this seminar.